la2050/archive/_projects/2015/abuse-love-la-youth-against-violence-initiative.md

   sexual assault, gang violence and bullying.
 project_image: 'https://img.youtube.com/vi/2EuVrQnBaFE/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/2EuVrQnBaFE'
-'In one to three sentences, please describe your proposal.': >- The  Consolidated Youth Project (CYP)  was created to reduce the impact of violence on youth in South Los Angeles through the creation of a Coordinated Community Response Network (CCRN) that provides comprehensive prevention, intervention, and a training service model to address the needs of youth exposed to domestic violence, teen dating violence, intimate partner violence, sexual assault, gang violence and bullying.
 Where will you be working?:
   - South LA
   - County of Los Angeles